 Effect of Dieting on Happiness

 People who are dissatisfied with their own body weight, shape and size are more likely to go on a diet.
 One study on 522 college students found that students who are worried about their weight also scored higher in dissatisfaction in life6.
 Another study found that a woman’s perceived body image is positively correlated with her self-esteem in terms of sexual attractiveness, weight concern, and physical condition7.
 How screwed up are we, that our bodies actually dictate our self-worth?
 There’s something WRONG here.
 Our bodies are amazing, and are worthy of our love & acceptance for what they are and where they’re at RIGHT NOW.

-Research has found that women’s eating behaviors are affected by the feminine stereotype expected by societal norms.
+Research has found that women’s eating behaviours are affected by the feminine stereotype expected by societal norms.
 Our society is still very patriarchal.
 From the time women are born, they are expected to be small, eat like a bird, and not take up much space in the world.
 One study demonstrated that the position in which a person eats impacts the amount they eat.
 Women who are weight-concerned that eat in a small, constrictive posture – the posture expected of women – will eat less to meet the feminine stereotype.
 Once the bounds of society are removed, women will spread out into an expansive posture and eat more16

 A friend who is in a 12-step program explained it this way: